 "That's the general idea."

-Percy took longer to answer this time, his head tilting to the side and still chewing on his lip.
+Percy took longer to answer this time, his head still tilted to the side and chewing on his lip.
 "Can I think about it?"

 "Yes, Hestia we had a wonderful time."
 Poseidon told his beloved sister as he bustled around the kitchen, getting breakfast ready.
 "Our plane landed nice and safe, I believe I sent you a text last night when we came in.
 Yes, I think Percy had lots of fun.
 He looks much healthier, happier, and tanner, you can see him yourself if you'd like.
 He'd love it if you'd stop by."

-"I haven't seen him in a while," Hestia's voiced mused from his phone.
+"I haven't seen him in a while," Hestia's voiced mused from the other end his phone.

 "Dad?"
-Percy called, "Have you seen my sweatshirt?"
+Percy called from somewhere on the second floor, "have you seen my sweatshirt?"

 Hestia giggled in his ear, "Aw isn't that lovely.
 You two have gone domestic.
 Have you talked to him about his birthday?"

 "Yes, he doesn't know what he wants yet."